Mina-H-William/graph-db-benchmark/README.md

 ### 2. Set up your CognoDB Cloud instance

-1. Go to https://console.cognodb.com/signup and create a free account (no credit card required).
+1. Go to https://console.cognodb.com/signup and create a free account.
 2. Create a free (c0) instance, pick a region.
 3. **Copy the connection URI and password immediately** the password is shown exactly once.
 You'll get:
    - A URI like `bolt+s://<instance-id>.databases.cognodb.cloud`